knpuniversity/behat/knpu/install.md

 ## Install and Configuration

 ***TIP
 Installing Behat on Symfony 5 or newer?
-Read this article: [Setting up Behat on Symfony 5](https://symfonycasts.com/blog/behat-symfony)
+Read this [blog post](https://symfonycasts.com/blog/behat-symfony) to know about how to install and configure it properly.
 ***

 Over in the terminal run `composer require` and instead of using `behat/behat` we'll grab: